pcubillos/pyratbay/docs/api.rst

     theme: String
         The histograms' color theme for bounds regions.
         Only 'blue' and 'orange' themes are valid at the moment.
+        Alternatively, provide a two-element iterable to provide the colors.
     alpha: 2-element float iterable
         Alpha transparency for bounds regions.
     fs: Float